anu-ujin-g/big-readers/README.md

 - Extension with LightFM for comparison: lightfm_extension.py

 ### Abstract:
-This project explores a basic recommendation system implementation for books from Goodreads, with a comparison to single machine implementations extension.
+This project explores a basic recommendation system implementation for books, with a comparison to single machine implementations extension.
+The data set that is used for this project was provided by Goodreads - an online platform for readers to share their opinions on books they’ve read.
+As we have explicit feedback from the users in the form of a rating, we have used a Collaborative Filtering approach, which creates a recommendation based on the behavior history of the user as well as of users that have similar interests.
+Additionally, as the data matrix for this type of problem is usually very sparse, we have used an Alternating Least Squares method to process the data set and make predictions.

 #### Environment requirements:
 - Python
 - Apache Spark - PySpark API